zlatozar/c_lang_project/Docs/C_code_style.md

 void
 a_name(void)
 {
-  /* Avoid function calls when declaring variable */ int32_t a, b = sum(1, 2);
+  /* Avoid function calls when declaring variables */ int32_t a, b = sum(1, 2);

   /* Use this */